 A FIG consists of 20 first-year students who take the same two thematically linked courses during the fall term.
 The FIG also meets in a faculty-led 1-credit college connections course that offers mentoring and further exploration of course material.
 For more information, contact First-Year Programs at 541-346-1241 or in 372 Oregon Hall.

 The College Scholars is designed for incoming students with excellent high school records.
 As freshmen, College Scholars complete a 1-credit colloquia in the fall, winter, and spring terms.
-The colloquia introduce students to University of Oregon honors programs that focus on the humanities, social sciences, and natural sciences.
+The colloquia introduce students to the University of Oregon honors programs that focus on the humanities, social sciences, and natural sciences.
 Students are introduced to the nature of academic inquiry, interact with distinguished faculty, and are closely guided in creating an academic plan.
 As sophomores, College Scholars participate in the Scholars Circle in which they take a one-credit "circle" course each term.
-In their junior year College Scholars are encouraged to enter an internship program and as seniors they complete the program by pursuing either departmental honors or a UO professional distinctions certificate.
+In their junior year College Scholars are encouraged to enter an internship program and as seniors, they complete the program by pursuing either departmental honors or a UO professional distinctions certificate.
 College Scholars may also register for general education courses offered each term exclusively for participants in the program.
 Visit the College Scholars page for more information.

-There is specialized advising available for students with interests in the fields of law, education and health.
+There is specialized advising available for students with interests in the fields of law, education, and health.
 Visit pre-professional advising for more information.

 For information on graduation, visit Commencement: